derekschatz/ConsulTracker/TASK.md

   - Remove Replit-specific dependencies and plugins
   - Update server configuration for serverless environment
   - Configure proper routing in vercel.json
+  - Fix TypeScript compilation issues with esbuild for Vercel

 ## Notes
 - Using Drizzle ORM for database operations